-Euler's Formula is a deep theorem that you will likely discuss in the Geometry unit.
-By the way, a special case of this formula states that any polyhedron in \mathbb{R}^3 at all, e.g., a cube, a tetrahedron, a dodecahedron, etc., satisfies v - e + f = 2 for its vertices, edges, and faces.
+Figure 2.9 gives some examples of Euler's formula, which is a deep theorem that you will likely discuss in the Geometry unit.
+By the way, a special case of this formula states that any polyhedron in \mathbb{R}^3 at all, e.g., a cube, a tetrahedron, a dodecahedron, etc., satisfies v-e+f=2 for its vertices, edges, and faces.
 Do you see why this statement about polyhedra follows from Proposition 2.14?